vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 >
 > For the changes to take place, you need to `exit` and then `ssh` into the bastion host again

-Let's pull Mysql as a docker container:
+Let's pull MySQL as a docker container:

 ```
 sudo docker pull mysql/mysql-server
 ```

-You can close Cloud shell for now.
+You can close Cloud Shell for now.

+---

 ## Create Object Storage and upload files